-RISK ACTION TO MANAGE Avoiding prejudice to New Zealand's reputation.
-Assessment of evolving practices in portfolio management, including review of their applicability to the Authority's business.
-Implementing a Responsible Investment programme in collaboration with other CFIs and with support services from the Guardians of New Zealand Superannuation.
+RISK ACTION TO MANAGE Prejudice to New Zealand's reputation.
 Determination of authorised investments (which may include authorised markets) in investment mandates.
-Exclusion of direct investment in tobacco, nuclear weapons, landmines and cluster bombs.
+Exclusion of direct investment in certain activities that are illegal in New Zealand, contrary to international obligations and/or widely discouraged in New Zealand, such as nuclear weapons, landmines, cluster bombs, tobacco and whaling.
+Implementing the Responsible Investment Policies in collaboration with other CFIs and with support from the Guardians of New Zealand Superannuation and the UNPRI.
+The Authority monitors securities with significant environmental, social and governance (ESG) risks, engages with high risk entities and may exclude those with unacceptable risks.
+Encouraging external investment managers to consider ESG factors.
 The Authority's reputation risk.
 Robust selection process for contracted managers.
 Comprehensive management and service level agreements and clearly defined and agreed mandates and reporting standards.
+Informing contracted managers of the Authority's Responsible Investment Policies and excluded investments.
 Maintenance of an internal governance framework for appropriate fiduciary oversight, performance management and control of functions carried out by the Board and Management.
 Implementation of a comprehensive risk management programme.
 Sustainable management of the Schemes to enable accurate calculation, payment and reporting of members' entitlements.
 Clear communication with stakeholders.